 Mediterranean cuisine plays into the stereotype of vegetarians eating large amounts of hummus (which we do, don’t we?).
 Pictured above is a falafel salad pocket…holy yum!
 Falafel is made of mashed chickpeas + herbs and spices rolled into balls and fried to crispy perfection.
 They go excellent with veggies + hummus in a bowl, wrap or salad.
 Stuffed grape leaves, tabbouleh, and lentil soup are just a few more of many vegan Mediterranean options.

-AJ, my incredibly handsome significant other who whips up this delectable hummus on demand, found the perfect hummus recipe.
-I could never get my homemade hummus to taste exactly how I wanted it to or be the perfect consistency, but he mastered it with this recipe!
+I found the perfect hummus recipe!
+I could never get my homemade hummus to taste exactly how I wanted it to or be the perfect consistency, but I mastered it with this recipe!

 Mexican is another type of cuisine that is traditionally based on whole foods like beans, rice, and tortillas, so it is typically easy to “veganize”.
 My favorite go-to is vegetarian fajitas…is there anything that smells better than a piping hot plate of sizzling grilled peppers + onions?
 Ask for corn tortillas (vs. refined white flour) and load them up with your fajita veggies, refried beans, salsa, and guac!
 Double-check that the beans are made without lard.
 The rice is sometimes made with chicken broth, so steer clear or ask your server.
 Some restaurants even carry more expansive vegan options, like the chorizo flautas above with a side salad and quinoa!
 Sometimes the tortilla soup (below) even happens to be vegan, it never hurts to ask.